Imagine saving up to an estimated 70,000 tonnes of CO2 emissions per year* by changing the way we light up our streets.

 In a Western Australian Utility first, these streetlights will be operated on a system-wide basis providing direct benefits to residents and local councils/shires.

-By converting all these streetlights to LED, we estimate a reduction of 50-60% CO2 emissions without even dimming the lights.
-If the LED streetlights are fitted with smart capability, the total reduction of CO2 emissions could be far greater.
+By converting all these streetlights to LED, we estimate reduction of 50-60% CO2 emissions without even dimming the lights.
+If the LED streetlights are fitted with smart capability, the total reduction of CO2 emissions could be far greater

 The transition to LED streetlights is part of our move towards a cleaner, greener grid.
 With significant reductions in CO2 emissions and maintenance costs, it makes sense.